-The Assistance Program expresses our care for one another by helping active and retired Presbyterian Church (U.S.A.) ministers, employees, and their families in need with financial assistance.
+The Assistance Program expresses our care for one another by helping active and retired members of the Benefits Plan of the Presbyterian Church (U.S.A.) and their families in need with financial assistance.

 Housing Supplements help eligible retirees and surviving spouses with the cost of remaining in their homes or moving to retirement facilities.
 Supplements are ongoing unless financial circumstances change.

 Income Supplements help eligible retirees and surviving spouses in need by raising to certain levels the monthly income for those who had earned modest wages.
 Supplements are ongoing unless financial circumstances change.Retiree Medical Grants, in amounts up to $2,500, reimburse retirees, spouses, and surviving spouses who are age 65 or older for dental services and/or hearing aids once every three years.

 Minister Debt Relief helps ministers pay down debt through financial planning and a grant of up to $10,000 — alleviating financial burden and helping ministers achieve greater well-being.